DataONEorg/d1_python/d1_common_python/doc/source/glossary.rst

   Vendor specific extensions
     Functionality that is not part of the DataONE APIs but is supported by a DataONE component.
-DataONE has defined APIs for accessing such extensions.
+Vendor specific extensions are activated by adding custom HTTP headers when calling the existing DataONE API methods.
+When activated, they modify the behavior of the method in a vendor specific way.
+DataONE has reserved the namespace starting with "VENDOR_" for such custom headers.

   Investigator Toolkit (ITK)